The Feldenkrais Method

 The method assumes and courses as well as trainings prove again and again that the body can learn throughout life.
 Physiologically, this is most easily proven by the fact that the nerve cells remain at largely the same number from birth to death.

-However, one tries here, which can certainly be misunderstood in relation to the word 'sport', to go away from the idea of performance.
-Here you should handle yourself as well and gently as possible, respect your own ideas of movement and your limits, take a break when you want.
-Then you stay relaxed and the body learns quickly, which means that the which means that the limits expand and thus the movement processes improve (see also: Body Control).
+The goal here is to move away from the concept of athletic performance.
+The goal is to treat yourself as gently and kindly as possible, to respect your own ideas about movement and your own limits, and to take breaks whenever you want.
+Then the body learns quickly, which means that your limits expand and, as a result, your movement patterns improve. (see also: Body Control).

-Many course participants confirm that as long as they do Feldenkrais once or twice a week, they can live without back pain for that time and often for a long time afterwards.
+Many course participants confirm that as long as they practice Feldenkrais once or twice a week, they can live without back pain during that time—and often for a long time afterward as well.

-After the Feldenkrais trainings, where the number of exercises is high and the effect correspondingly great, people around sixty very often move amazingly smoothly, softly, more supplely than many young people, and they also become more supple in their way of life and attitude, take different paths.
-They reduce fears, break open, take on changes and also implement them (see also: The Psychosomatic Way).
+After completing Feldenkrais training programs—where the number of exercises is high and the impact is correspondingly significant—people in their sixties very often move with astonishing suppleness; more supple than many young people, and they also become more flexible in their approach to life and their outlook, choosing different paths.
+They let go of fears, break out of their shells, set out to make changes, and actually put them into practice. (see also: The Psychosomatic Way).

-The method can be excellently integrated into the context of modern psychosomatic holistic therapy approaches .Technically, it works through the body, essentially according to biomechanical aspects along the skeleton (How does the client's skeleton move, taking into account its individual structure.).
-Therefore, it can be called a somatic method.
-It does not try to establish a connection between physical patterns and psychological ones.
-However, by influencing the body, it also triggers changes in brain waves.
+The method can be excellently integrated into the context of modern psychosomatic holistic therapy approaches.
+Technically speaking, it works through the body, primarily based on biomechanical principles along the skeleton while taking individual structures into account.
+It can therefore be described as a somatic method.
+It does not attempt to establish a connection between physical and psychological patterns.
+However, by influencing the body, it also triggers changes in brain waves and, consequently, in external perception and thus in the psyche.
 Moshé Feldenkrais always assumed that body and mind are one.

-Updating the body's software, i.e. the intermuscular organization, from the point of view of this method, and thus accommodating the body as a dynamic, constantly changing system, will most likely allow one to live a more dignified and healthy life.
+Continuously “updating” the body’s software—which, from the perspective of this method, means examining the intermuscular organization in interaction with the brain—and thus accommodating the body as a dynamic, constantly changing system, most likely allows one to live a more dignified and healthier life.

 Is this now something like Physiotherapy?